Nancy727/weather-scheduler/README.md

 ## 🎨 Customization

 ### Styling
-- Modify `style.css` to change colors, fonts, and layout
+- Modify `css/style.css`, `css/home.css`, and `css/about.css` to change colors, fonts, and layout
 - The design uses CSS Grid and Flexbox for responsive layouts
-- Color scheme can be adjusted by changing CSS custom properties

 ### Functionality
-- Add new alert types in the `WeatherAPI` class
+- Add new alert types or modules in the respective JS files
-- Modify alert conditions in the `AlertScheduler` class
-- Extend the forecast display in the `WeatherApp` class
+- Extend the dashboard, agriculture, or disaster response features as needed

 ## 🔒 Privacy & Security